-During the six months ended June 30, 2008, our working capital decreased to \$20.9 million from \$22.5 million at December 31, 2007, primarily due to the reclassification of \$2.4 million in taxable revenue bonds to short-term debt due to the April 2009 maturity of the related letters of credit securing the taxable revenue bonds.
+During the nine months ended September 30, 2008, our working capital decreased to \$19.0 million from \$22.5 million at December 31, 2007, primarily due to the reclassification of \$2.4 million in taxable revenue bonds to short-term debt due to the April 2009 maturity of the related letters of credit securing the taxable revenue bonds.
 To obtain additional financing in the future, in addition to our current cash position, we plan to evaluate various financing alternatives including the sale of equity, utilizing capital or operating leases, borrowing under our credit facilities, expanding our current credit facilities, entering into new debt agreements or transferring to third parties a portion of our subordinated loan balance due from Supplies Distributors.
 In conjunction with certain of these alternatives, we may be required to provide certain letters of credit to secure these arrangements.
 No assurances can be given that we will be successful in obtaining any additional financing or the terms thereof.
 In particular, all of our material credit agreements expire, by their terms, in March 2009.
 If we are unable to renew such credit facilities upon the same or substantially the same terms, our business and financial condition will be materially adversely affected.
-We currently believe our cash position, financing available under our credit facilities (assuming renewal in March 2009) and funds generated from operations (including, if necessary, cost reductions to offset lower than anticipated revenue growth) will satisfy our presently known operating cash needs, our working capital and capital expenditure requirements, our lease obligations, and additional loans to our subsidiaries Supplies Distributors and eCOST, if necessary, for at least the next twelve months.
+We currently believe our cash position, financing available under our credit facilities (assuming renewal in March 2009) and funds generated from operations (including targeted cost reductions related to the nonrenewal of our U.S. government contract) will satisfy our presently known operating cash needs, our working capital and capital expenditure requirements, our current debt and lease obligations, and additional loans to our subsidiaries Supplies Distributors and eCOST, if necessary, for at least the next twelve months.